ErikMuir/api-gateway-custom-authorizer/README.md

 ### Structured Logging

 The first thing the function handler does is set the `Request` and `Context` properties of the `EnvironmentWrapper`.
-These are then referenced inside any call to any of the `Log{X}` methods of the Logger, giving you things such as the AWS request ID, the method ARN, and the remaining allowed execution time of the Lambda function.
+These are then referenced inside any call to any of the `Log{X}` methods of the Logger, giving you things such as the AWS request ID, the method ARN, and the remaining allowed execution time of the Lambda function, among others.

 ```
 var logDynamic = new